 What should you do when you experience hair loss from CVID?

 When you experience hair loss you should continue to eat healthy.
 My doctor (Dr. K) told me to focus on adding more lean protein into my diet like grass fed beef, fish, and chicken.
 I also drink protein shakes daily.
-They are easy to make in a shaker cup like this one or you can use a blender like the one I have and love!
+They are easy to make in a shaker cup or you can use a blender like the one I have and love!
 I just pour in 8 to 10 ounces of Vanilla Almond Milk (which is only 30 calories per serving and has only 1 carbohydrate and no sugar; also the Amazon link I’ve provided has just about the best deal I’ve seen on Almond Milk anywhere and it doesn’t spoil) and add two scoops of this protein powder!
-If I’m making my shake in the blender I’ll throw in some crushed ice which makes the texture more like a milk-shake (YUM!).
+If I’m making my shake in the blender I’ll throw in some crushed ice which makes the texture more like a milkshake (YUM!).
 If I’m in a hurry and using my shaker cup, I just shake, shake, shake it up and I’m out the door with my shake in hand!

 Dr. K also told me to “kick” stress to the curb.
 Stress make CVID symptoms much worse and even people without CVID can lose hair during times of immense stress!